A visual difficulty that affects reading.

 In more detail

-Visual stress is a common condition of the visual cortex which is often experienced by people with dyslexia, but is a separate and distinct condition.
-Apparent movement and distortion of text, headaches and sore eyes are common symptoms of visual stress.
-Coloured Overlays were shown in 2001 to improve reading experience for about 20% of the population; a 2019 study showed that the figure could be much higher.
-Visual stress has some common misnomers, particularly "Scotopic sensitivity" (which suggests that it is a condition of the retina and not the visual cortex), and "visual dyslexia", which confuses the cognitive processing (Dyslexia) with visual processing (visual stress).
-Visual stress will create extra difficulties for a dyslexic person by making words hard to decipher, but once a Reading Ruler or Overlay has made them visually clearer they still need to be decoded, and that is where dyslexia causes its problems.
+Visual stress is a relatively common condition of the visual cortex which is often experienced by people with dyslexia, but is now generally accepted to be a separate and distinct condition.
+Apparent movement and distortion of text, headaches and sore eyes are common symptoms.
+Coloured Overlays were shown in 2001 to improve reading experience for about 20% of the population; a 2019 study showed that the figure could be higher.
+A common misnomer is "Scotopic sensitivity," which suggests that it is a condition of the retina and not the visual cortex.
+Visual difficulties create extra problems for a person with other dyslexic symptoms by making words hard to decipher, but once a Reading Ruler or Overlay has made them visually clearer they still need to be decoded.
+Dyslexia is commonly defined as a phonological processing deficit, so decoding is an area where dyslexia often causes problems.

 Because visual stress is perceptual, rather than optical, in nature, it is not corrected by prescription glasses, and it cannot be detected by standard visual, educational or medical tests.